encoredev/encore/docs/develop/config.md

 ### Using Map Keys as Values

-CUE allows us to extract map keys and use them as values to simply the config we need to write and minimize duplication.
+CUE allows us to extract map keys and use them as values to simplify the config we need to write and minimize duplication.

 ```cue
 // Define the type we want to use